digidem/pataka-cli/README.md

 NOTE: it's currently not only possible to set the local port the patkaka listens on - you cannot set the external port the invite code will use
 If this external port is different you can manually edit the port invite code.

+NOTE: see `pataka` and `ssb-pataka` for configuration options for other features, like web-registration form

 ## :warning: WARNING

 This module currently exposes an admin web page **without authentication**.
 It allows:
 - setting the name of the pataka
 - generating single-use invites for the pataka

+If you do not set `config.pataka.webPort` then this service will not be started up

 ## TODO